MAXPOL/asterisk16CentOS7/README.md

 Connect 2 and more server Asterisk (FreePBX)

-Add IAX2 Trunk on both server
+Add IAX2 Trunk on both server (CONNECTIVITY->TRUNKS)

 Any name trunks